For Faculty positions

 1) The Japanese embassy recommendation

-General information about the Japanese government scholarship programme for 2015 can be found here.
-Contact the Japanese embassy in your country (e.g., Bangladesh and UK).
+If necessary, contact the Japanese embassy in your country.
 Although the competition is severe, this is the only general method of applying and you should try!

 2) University recommendation